-This is the moment a heroic shopkeeper fought off a masked sword-wielding raider at a convenience store.
+VIDEO: Moment heroic shopkeeper fought off sword-wielding raider at store

 Mahesh Patel was behind the counter at Patel Off Licence on George Street, Streethouse, at about 7.50pm on Monday.